smursell/demo-apex/README.md

 # Image Face Crop

 Go to an Account object.
-Edit its page layout and add the VisualForcePage 'VFP01_CropFace.vfp' to a new section.
+Edit its page layout and add the VisualForcePage 'CropFacePage.vfp' to a new section.
 Remember to set its size to 500px.

 ## Explaining the gravity parameters options